 3.3.
 ETFs (Exchange-Traded Funds)

-ETFs are funds that you buy and sell just like a regular stock.
-An index ETF (like the SPY for the S&P 500) actually holds the stocks in that index.
-This method uses no leverage and is best suited for long-term investors and swing traders who want to take a buy-and-hold long position for weeks, months, or years.
+ETFs are funds that you buy and sell just like a regular stock on an exchange.
+An index ETF (like the SPY for the S&P 500) actually holds the underlying stocks of that index.

 3.4.
 Options on Indices

-Index Options are complex contracts that give you the right (but not the obligation) to buy or sell an index at a specific price before a set date.
-Options are advanced tools used for a variety of investment strategies, such as hedging (protecting an existing portfolio) or making specific directional plays.
+Index Options give you the right, but not the obligation, to buy or sell an index value at a pre-set price before a specific date.

 3.5.
 Spread Betting

-Spread Betting is a popular, tax-efficient (in some regions) method, especially for traders in the UK.
+Popular in the UK and Ireland, spread betting is a tax-efficient way to speculate on market movements.
 CFDs vs spread betting work similarly, where you are not buying the asset but are betting a certain amount of money per “point” of the index’s movement (either up or down).

 4. What Moves Index Prices?